Pomeranian Husky: Dog Breed Profile and Information

 Personalities

 This dog breed is a companion animal before anything else.
-It has a very friendly disposition, very attached to their owners.
+It has an amiable disposition and is very attached to its owners.

 It is willing to follow you around wherever you go.
-They like to have fun as well and can make incredible partners for a game in the yard.
+They also like to have fun and can make incredible partners for a game in the yard.

 These dogs are, however, tougher than they look.
 Due to their confidence and independence, any negligence in training will be taken advantage of and rewarded with stubbornness.